-The data to be processed concerns registered social workers.
+The data to be processed concerns vulnerable individuals (e.g. children and families in contact with children's social care).
 Data will be anonymised to the fullest extent possible, but in most cases it will retain some risk of identification by third parties in the event of a data breach.